ungdev/UA-api/README.md

 ## Configuration

+Create a file .env.local if you want to edit environment variables.
+It will not be pushed to git.

 ```
-# copy env file for all environments
-cp .env.example .env
-# makes your changes in .env, which will not be pushed
-nano .env
+touch .env.local
 ```

 ## Commands

 ```
-yarn dev       # development server
+yarn dev       # start development server
 yarn build     # builds the typescript to javascript
-yarn start     # production server
+yarn start     # start production server
 yarn lint      # checks if the code is correct
+yarn lint-fix  # try to fix lint errors and warnings
+yarn seed      # populate database with default values
 yarn api-check # checks if openapi.yml is correct
 ```

-## Sidenote about package.json
-We don't update winston to the latest version due to this bug https://github.com/winstonjs/winston/issues/1338